slerman12/UnifiedML/README.md

 The parser automatically registers the imports/class paths in ```Utils.``` in both the uppercase and lowercase syntax, including modules/classes ```torch```, ```torch.nn```, and architectures/paths in ```./Blocks/Architectures/``` like ```CNN``` for direct access and no need to type ```Utils.```.

 </details>

-[comment]: <> (Of course, it's always possible to just modify the library code itself, which may be easier depending on your use case.
-The code is designed to be clear for educational and innovational purposes alike.)

 To ***make*** a custom architecture, you can use any Pytorch module which outputs a tensor.
 Woohoo, done.